Tulip-Dev/tulip/doc/user/functions.rst

 Import the edges
 ----------------

-Once we are done with the nodes importation, we can focus on the edges.
+Once we are done with the nodes import, we can focus on the edges.
 The steps followed in both of the action are very similar.
 Start by opening the CSV Import Wizard

 Source file settings